grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 The group tarries in the Nightingale area on the way back to the visitor centre; I plough on; I've exhausted my food supply and these people don't deserve to have to cope with a hungry AB1.
-A chocolate brownie and a coffee later I am restored.
+A chocolate brownie and a coffee later and I am restored.

 #### Post-reserve bonuses

 The group slowly filters in; they managed to track down a Nightingale and had good views.
 Vicarious happiness abound; interesting - hadn't realised that the success of other birders would be so contagious.
-It probably helps that I've already seen one.
+It probably helps that I've already seen one (and had a recent injection of calories -Ed).

 As a bonus, it appears I have been inducted into the "semi-serious birders" category.
 Or possibly it's just that one of this group, a friendly chap named